 We have already arrived there.
 Long lost are the days where achievement, wealth, and position relied solely on an individual, or entity’s, capacity to rival against another to obtain the optimum available resources for themselves.
 Such an orientation primarily defined material success in the industrial and post-industrial eras and had its remnants extended into the beginning of the 21st century.
 It served its purpose in the frame of reference of the predominant capitalist’s value-system that prevailed in societies.
 But as we already entered the knowledge economy, recognized by its rapid technological advances, globalization, and extended communications networking and infrastructure, we cannot help to become increasingly aware of rapidly changing trends that kick dust in the eyes of the rat-race that once was.

 Bold decisions that drastically change what is taken for granted have always been traits of leaders that attract and inspire people.
-However, soon after the decision was made it is the results that count and determine whether the leader failed or succeeded.
+However, soon after the decision is taken the results can show whether the leader has failed or succeeded.
 The rise of social media and other means of online communication such as blogs, online communities and intranets allow leaders to spread bold ideas and big plans easier than ever before to their target audience and the wider public.
 On the one hand, this tremendous speed of communication is a powerful lever to mobilize people and initiate change on a level and magnitude never seen before.
 On the other hand, change is always accompanied with unintended consequences that backfire, if not handled properly.